 (I know when people tell me this story I’m supposed to laugh.
 It’s kinda hard, though: I’ve basically been told exactly that by university administrators; professors; graduate students; student representatives; municipal, provincial, and federal candidates and elected officials; bus drivers; taxi cab drivers; small business owners; large business owners; Fox news commentators; bloggers of a variety of political stripes; apartment building managers; independent book store staff; national chain bookstore staff; people who run on-line campaigns, tea shop staff, coffee shop staff….)

-I think what I’m supposed to get out of this story is the ha-ha, look at the ignorant person.1 What I end up getting out of this story is that the burden of pushing for something to be accessible pretty much consistently falls on people with disabilities themselves.
+I think what I’m supposed to get out of this story is the ha-ha, look at the ignorant person.[1.
+I’m not particularly exploring the class issues here, but that’s only because I’m focusing on disability and not because I don’t think they’re there.
+Of the dozen or so times I’ve been told this, roughly half have had the teller start mimicking a “lower-class” accent when repeating the security guard’s words.]
+What I end up getting out of this story is that the burden of pushing for something to be accessible pretty much consistently falls on people with disabilities themselves.
 We have to ask because no program, no building, no website, will be willingly designed with the idea that people with disabilities are part of a broader target audience.
 Only websites, buildings, and programs aimed right at people with disabilities will do so.
-2 (Until laws are passed, of course.
+[1.
+Before the website upgrade last month, the only page on my entire university website that passed an accessibility challenge was the Student Accessibility Office website.
+Because of course that’s the only website that a student with a disability will look at, right?]
+(Until laws are passed, of course.
 And even then the law will be only grudgingly followed.)

 Accessibility is often treated like a favour that non-disabled people do for (or even to) disabled people, one that is given out of the goodness of one’s heart.
 It’s an individual’s problem to bring up, and the solution is for individuals to come up with.